yenoiwesa/homebridge-somfy-pi/README.md

 ## General settings

-To configure homebridge-connexoon, add the `Connexoon` platform to the `platforms` section of your homebridge's `config.js` file:
+To configure homebridge-somfy-pi, add the `Somfy-Pi` platform to the `platforms` section of your homebridge's `config.js` file:

 ```json
 {